Haroonhsa007/webRTCDialer/TECHNICAL.md

 *   **Primary `useEffect` Hook (depends on `callerId`)**:
     *   **Audio Element**: Gets a reference to `<audio id="remoteAudio">`.
     *   **SIP Credentials**: Reads `telnyx_sip_username` and `telnyx_sip_password` from cookies using a helper function `getCookieValue`.
-        *   If not found, redirects to `/login`.
+        *   If not found, redirects to `/login` via `window.location.href`.
     *   **Caller ID**:
         *   Reads `callerId` from `localStorage` (key: `CALLER_ID_STORAGE_KEY`).
         *   If found, sets `callerId` state and `isCallerIdNeeded` to `false`.
         *   If not found, sets `isCallerIdNeeded` to `true`, prompting the user for input.
-The Telnyx client will not connect until Caller ID is provided.
+The Telnyx client will not connect until Caller ID is provided and saved.
     *   **Conditional TelnyxRTC Instantiation**:
-        *   Only proceeds if SIP credentials AND a `callerId` are available.
+        *   Only proceeds if SIP credentials AND a `callerId` (from `localStorage` or user input) are available.
         *   Creates `new TelnyxRTC({ login: sipUsername, password: sipPassword })`.
         *   Sets `callState` to `'connecting'`.
     *   **Event Listeners**: Attaches event listeners to the `telnyxClient` instance: